Amy-Leigh Hickman: Career

 Hickman's casting in Tracy Beaker Returns, a spin off from The Story of Tracy Beaker was announced in December 2008.
-Hickman reprised her role of Carmen Howle in The Dumping Ground, a sequel to Tracy Beaker Returns.
+Hickman reprised her role of Carmen Howle in The Dumping Ground, a sequel to Tracy Beaker Returns from 2013 to 2016.
 In 2013, Hickman appeared in 6 episodes of Sky One's Strike Back as Ester.
 In 2015, Hickman appeared in BBC daytime soap opera, Doctors as Sara Boswell and in Casualty as Aisha Karim.
 She played the role of Carmen Howle in another The Dumping Ground spin-off, The Dumping Ground: I'm..., a webisode series.
 In 2014, Hickman played Princess Jasmine in her management's version of Aladdin, which took place in Swansea, Wales.
 Hickman starred in another of her management's pantomimes in late 2015, this time in Sleeping Beauty, playing the role of Jill, alongside her Tracy Beaker Returns co-star Joe Maw who played the corresponding Jack.
 In 2016, she appeared in Sleeping Beauty at the Sunderland Empire Theatre, where she played the role of Princess Briar Rose.
 Later that year, Hickman worked with Nationwide Education on the web series Get Real With Money, aimed at young people with the objective of educating them about money management and finances.

 Hickman then appeared as a recurring character in the BBC soap opera EastEnders as Linzi Bragg, a love interest for Jay Brown (Jamie Borthwick), from February until April 2016 and returned for a short stint in March 2017.
 From 2017 to 2019, Hickman portrayed Nasreen Paracha in Channel 4 school drama Ackley Bridge.
 In 2018, Hickman appeared in the Netflix original series Safe as Sia Marshall.
 Also in 2018, Hickman played Leah in a stage production titled Beautiful Thing by the Tobacco Factory Theatre.
 In July 2019, she starred in the BBC Three special The Left Behind, as Yasmin.
 In 2020, she starred in the fourth series of the BBC drama Our Girl as Mimi Saunders.
 Later that year, it was announced that Hickman would be starring in the second series of the ITV crime drama series Innocent, which aired in May 2021.
 Later in 2021, she co-starred in the short film True Colours alongside Tilly Keeper.
 She then starred in a revival of the play East is East alongside Ackley Bridge co-stars Tony Jayawardena and Gurjeet Singh at the Birmingham Repertory Theatre.

-In April 2022, it was announced that Hickman had been cast in the fourth series of the Netflix drama series You.
+In April 2022, it was announced that Hickman had been cast in the fourth series of the Netflix series You.
+2023 saw her return to the stage in a production of Passing.
+She subsequently starred in the ITVX series Ruby Speaking, and later returned for the fifth and final series of You.
+Following the series, Hickman appeared in Jack the Ripper: Written in Blood, a miniseries broadcast on Sky History in 2025.
+Later that year, she was announced as a main cast member for Netflix's Grown Ups, an adaptation of the 2020 novel by Marian Keyes.
+She will portray Nell.